ikemal12/Neural-Style-Transfer/README.md

 This is a PyTorch implementation of neural style transfer based on the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/pdf/1508.06576) by Gatys et al.
 The aim is to transfer the artistic style of one image onto the content of another using a deep CNN (in this case a pre-trained VGG19 network).

-Here is an example of the Taj Mahal mixed with the style The Starry Night by Vincent van Gogh:
+Here is an example of the Taj Mahal mixed with The Starry Night by Vincent van Gogh:

 <div align="center">
     <img src="images/style/starrynight.jpg" alt="Starry Night" width="256"/>